rustwasm/wasm-bindgen/guide/src/reference/cli.md

 Don't add WebAssembly fallback imports in generated JavaScript.

-### `--allow-links`
+### `--split-linked-modules`

+Controls whether wasm-bindgen will split linked modules out into their own files.
+Enabling this is recommended, because it allows lazy loading and setting a stricter Content Security Policy.

-Allow to use the `new URL('…', import.meta.url)` link syntax.
-This is safe with webpack 5 or no bundler at all.
+wasm-bindgen uses the `new URL('…', import.meta.url)` syntax to link such split out files.
+This is directly supported when using webpack 5 or no bundler at all.

 For other bundlers, ensure they support the link syntax, possibly by enabling an extra plugin.
+That's why this option is disabled by default.
 Alternatively, configure the bundler to keep the link syntax as is and to copy all files in `snippets/` to the output directory preserving their paths.